Musa-Azeem/mySudoku/README.md

 - Input file must be formatted in 9 rows of 9 integer values, with each value separated by a blank space
 - Empty spots are represented by a 0
+- Example input files are provided in the `res` directory

 ## Project Components